raedrizk/ansible-security-workshop/README.md

    </body>
 </html>
 ```
-Save all fils, Commit and push your changes to github.
+Save all files then commit and push your changes to github.

 ## Step 2 - Generating a compliance report: running the playbook